Have a warm, hearty dinner ready in 30 minutes by making this creamy artichoke soup. Adding tofu gives it protein and makes it smooth.

 Return everything to the skillet and mix in the half-and-half, salt, and pepper.
 Heat over medium until warmed through.
 Divide among 4 soup bowls, top with a dollop of sour cream each, and garnish with parsley.

-Leftover Artichoke Soup
+Artichoke Soup Leftovers

 Recipe